SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_Lec9.md

 - The dimension of vector space is the number of vectors in every basis.

 Here are some facts:
-- A set of vectors in R^n {v1, · · · , vn} gives a basis iff the n × n matrix with those as columns gives an invertible matrix.
+- A set of vectors in R^n {v1, · · · , vn} gives a basis if the n × n matrix with those as columns gives an invertible matrix.
 - Every basis has the same number of vectors, the number being the dimension of the space.